-Within ten days of the conference, the Director of Programs will submit in writing the decision of the committee to the President.
+Within ten days of the conference, the Programs Manager will submit in writing the decision of the committee to the President.
 The grievant may seek review of an adverse decision through the College President.
 The decision of the College President is final and is documented on the Grievance Form.